| 03 15 00 07 91 26 |

 The type of control joint and spacing used will vary with each project according to the type of structure, climatic conditions, and anticipated stresses in the concrete.
 Thinner joints of 1/4″ (6.35 mm), 3/8″ (9.53 mm), or 1/2″ (12.7 mm), spaced at frequent intervals, offer greater control than thicker joints spaced at greater intervals.
 The basic objective is to provide ample room for the concrete to expand or contract without creating damaging stresses.
 Expansion joints should be positioned against forms at interrupting objects or columns and against abutting structures prior to the placement of the concrete.
 ASPHALT EXPANSION JOINT should be recessed 1/4″ (6.35 mm) below the concrete surface.
 A sealant is not required.
 FIBRE EXPANSION JOINT, CERAMAR, SPONGE RUBBER EXPANSION JOINT, CORK EXPANSION JOINT, and SELF-EXPANDING CORK EXPANSION JOINT should be recessed 1/2″ (12.7 mm) below the concrete surface to accept the joint sealant.
 To isolate filler from sealant, use SNAP-CAP.
 SELF-EXPANDING CORK EXPANSION JOINT should be installed in a concrete joint within 24 hours of pouring.
 The moisture present in the concrete and the heat of hydration is typically sufficient to cause the product to fully expand.
 NOTE: When installed in existing concrete, it will be necessary to apply clean, hot water [>180° F (82.2° C)] to the exposed edges of the cork to facilitate expansion.
 A pressure washer capable of producing hot water or a steam cleaner may be used to produce the hot water.

-Suitable sealants for horizontal applications of CORK EXPANSION JOINT and SELF-EXPANDING CORK EXPANSION JOINT are #164, HI-SPEC, SOF-SEAL, DECK-O-SEAL® and SAFE-SEAL® 3405.
-DECK-O-SEAL is recommended for use with SPONGE RUBBER EXPANSION JOINT.
-The recommended sealant for vertical applications is DECK-O-SEAL GUN GRADE.
+Recommended sealant for horizontal applications of FIBRE EXPANSION JOINT, SPONGE RUBBER EXPANSION JOINT, CORK EXPANSION JOINT and SELF-EXPANDING CORK EXPANSION JOINT is POURTHANE SL.
+POURTHANE NS is recommended for use with SPONGE RUBBER EXPANSION JOINT and all vertical applications.

 PRECAUTIONS